Alessandro Birindelli: Early years

 Born to Paolo and Erminia Birindelli in Pisa as the second of two children, Birindelli started playing football at the age of eight for the local team of San Frediano (an area of Pisa not far from his boyhood home and the church of the same name).

-A longtime Juventus F.C. fan, being an admirer of Michel Platini, he was also influenced by Paolo Maldini's professionalism and sportsmanship, and entered Empoli FC's youth academy, beginning his career as a right winger before moving into defence.
+A longtime Juventus fan, being an admirer of Michel Platini, he was also influenced by Paolo Maldini's professionalism and sportsmanship, and entered Empoli FC's youth academy, beginning his career as a right winger before moving into defence.
 In 1996, he won the Coppa Italia Serie C, as the team finished second in its group in Serie C1, thus earning Serie B promotion; Empoli followed this with another climb, now to Serie A, after collecting 64 points which trailed only Brescia Calcio's 66.

 Juventus

 After nearly 150 official matches, Birindelli ended his career with Empoli and moved to Juventus in 1997, managed at the time by Marcello Lippi, joining an already strong squad – which featured young prodigies Alessandro Del Piero and Zinedine Zidane – and arriving alongside Edgar Davids and Filippo Inzaghi.
-He made his league debut in a 2–0 victory over U.S. Lecce on 31 August, but his first competitive appearance had taken place in the Supercoppa Italiana defeat of Vicenza Calcio.
+He made his league debut in a 2–0 victory over US Lecce on 31 August, but his first competitive appearance had taken place in the Supercoppa Italiana defeat of Vicenza Calcio.

 In his first season Birindelli won the Scudetto over Inter Milan, by five points.
 He was an unused substitute as the club lost the UEFA Champions League for the second consecutive time, now to Real Madrid.

 Birindelli won two more leagues with Juventus, in 2002 and 2003, adding two Italian Supercups and also reaching two Coppa Italia finals.
-Again, he was a part of the side which lost in a Champions League final, this time in the 2002–03 edition against A.C.
-Milan on penalties which was the first all-Italian final in the history of the competition, being one of only team players to convert his attempt in an eventual 2–3 defeat.
+Again, he was a part of the side which lost in a Champions League final, this time in the 2002–03 edition against AC Milan on penalties which was the first all-Italian final in the history of the competition, being one of only team players to convert his attempt in an eventual 3–2 defeat.

 In the summer of 2005, while playing a friendly against S.L.
 Benfica, Birindelli injured his ankle and missed the entire campaign.
 Due to the Turin club's involvement in the 2006 Italian football scandal, it was stripped of its 2005 and 2006 titles, and also relegated to the second division.

 Birindelli and Juventus initially started 2006–07 with a 30-point deduction as a further punishment for their role in the match-fixing scandal, but it was ultimately reduced to nine, which allowed for another Cadetti conquest for the player and the subsequent promotion.
 He contributed with 37 league appearances to this feat, while also becoming vice-captain.

 Claudio Ranieri took over as coach for the 2007–08 season, and Birindelli only played seven times in the league.
-On 17 May 2008 he left the club after 11 years, claiming that he wished to continue playing for another year or two.
+On 17 May 2008, he left the club after 11 years, claiming that he wished to continue playing for another year or two.